jacqouese/CSV_Allegro/README.md

 ### PDF sales statement generator from Allegro CSV files

-This program takes CSV files generated from Allegro and transforms it into a easily readible pdf
+This program takes CSV files generated from Allegro and transforms it into an easily readible PDF

 ## Features include:
 - The program prompts you to choose whether you want to include an element if it has a comment
 - In the PDF, you get a section with every day's total, total without VAT and VAT value
 - Customizable company name on top of the PDF

-## Tech Stack
+## Tech

 - Calculations made in Python
 - GUI made in Electron with React